Drayton Green railway station

-Drayton Green railway station is in the London Borough of Ealing in west London, and is in Travelcard Zone 4.
+Drayton Green railway station is in the London Borough of Ealing in west London, and is in London fare zone 4.
 It is on the Greenford branch line 41 chain north of West Ealing where it joins the Great Western Main Line at 7 mi 7 chain from London Paddington.

+It was the least used station in Greater London from 2021/22 to 2022/23 according to the station usage estimates published by the Office of Rail and Road.

 History

 It first opened as Drayton Green Halt, named after a nearby park and open space called Drayton Green.

-Since 2008, no ticket machines are available at the station, travelling is only possible using contactless payment cards, such as those of most UK banks or the Oyster card, or using pre-paid tickets and passes.
+Since 2008, no ticket machines have been available at the station, travelling is only possible using contactless payment cards, such as those of most UK banks or the Oyster card, or using pre-paid tickets and passes.

 Service

 The station is served by two trains per hour between Greenford and West Ealing on weekdays and Saturdays only.
 The first train of the day towards Greenford and the last train of the day from Greenford are extended to start and finish at London Paddington.

 There is no Sunday service at the station.